cloudify-cosmo/docs.getcloudify.org/content/manager/high-availability-clusters.md

 * The only file that runs with `sudo` privileges is `/opt/cloudify/sudo_trampoline.py`.
 * All other services are run with users: `cfyuser`, `cfyuser_consul`, `cfyuser_syncthing`, `postgres`, they belong to cluster group

-### Upgrading Clusters

-Cloudify Manager snapshots do not include clusters.
-If you restore the snapshot of a Cloudify Manager that was the active Manager in a cluster, you must [rejoin]({{< relref "cli/clusters.md" >}}) the other Cloudify Managers to recreate the cluster.

 ### Troubleshooting

 The primary log file for troubleshooting is ` /var/log/cloudify/cloudify-cluster.log`.
 All services log to 	`journalId`.